Duggar Family Courtship Rumors: Have Jana And Joseph Found Love?

 There’s far more photographic evidence that 22-year-old Joseph Duggar has found love.
 Forum users on the Free Jinger website have pointed out that Joseph is sitting next to a mystery girl in one of the Duggar family’s Valentine’s Day photos.
 The girl’s face is not visible, but there’s speculation that she’s the daughter of the Duggars’ pastor.
 She’s the girl with the blonde ponytail in the picture on the bottom left.

 Free Jinger users believe that the girl in the photo is either Kendra or Lauren Caldwell.
-They are the two oldest daughters of Paul Caldwell, the pastor at the Lighthouse Baptist Church in Fayetteville, Arkansas.
+They are the two oldest daughters of Paul Caldwell, the pastor of the Lighthouse Baptist Church in Fayetteville, Arkansas.
 This is the Duggar family’s current place of worship.
 In the most recent episode of Counting On, Pastor Caldwell helped the older Duggar boys change the oil in the SUV that they purchased for Jinger.
 Joseph Duggar told the Counting On cameras that Pastor Caldwell is their “local mechanic.”

 Duggar sleuths have also spotted a girl who looks like one of Pastor Caldwell’s daughters in Jinger Duggar’s Counting On wedding special.
 In a brief shot, she can be seen hovering around Joseph before Jinger’s wedding begins.